Rocky-141/Stashmover/README.txt

 designed for an alt account, turn modual on configure your trigger word and point at the hinge of the trapdoor then leave it and use your main i recomend making your trigger unique as to not be accidentaly triggered by a dm spam bot i will add more features to this such as baritone pathing to the stasis

 AutoStashCycle:

-main reason i wanted an addon

-allows user to assign chests/enderchest to steal/deposit runs tpa to a alt account i recommend using asteoide addon's auto macro as you can set it detect a trigger as "{player} wants to tp to you" and it then runs tpy, it will then wait and once tpd it will continue with the workflow by locating enderchest you assigned stealing and depositing before finnaly running /kill and repeating the cycle bed must be set at stash you found chest assign: (for both sets of positions)
+main reason i wanted an addon was for this modual allows user to assign chests/enderchest to steal/deposit runs tpa to a alt account i recommend using asteoide addon's auto macro as you can set it detect a trigger as "{player} wants to tp to you" and it then runs tpy, it will then wait and once tpd it will continue with the workflow by locating enderchest you assigned stealing and depositing before finnaly running /kill and repeating the cycle bed must be set at stash you found chest assign: (for both sets of positions)